 2. Jobs that have an easy application process

-Remember that every moment spent negotiating a contract or applying for a job is unpaid and eats into your billable writing time.
-Some jobs on Upwork have an exhaustive application process, which usually indicates a lack of experience by the client and waste of your time.
+Remember that every moment spent negotiating a contract or applying for a job is unpaid and eats into your profit margin.
+Some jobs on Upwork have an exhaustive application process, which usually indicates a lack of experience by the client.
 Leave them alone.

 Let’s look again at the job in section 1 (project brief) asking for product descriptions.